Greenback-nz/Foraged-And-Found/README.md

 This app allows you to interact with a map (provided by Google Maps API) to...
 - Find various foragable items around Wellington and find any details about them
-- Filter items on map by category or season
+- Filter items on map by category, season, or public/private items
 - Sort listed items alphabetically or newest/oldest
 - Register/login as a user
 - Add your own items (by address or pin drop), edit/delete them